Guido de Croon, Associate Professor, Delft University of Technology, Netherlands

 Abstract: Swarm Intelligence (SI) as a new subset of Artificial Intelligence, is designed to manage a group of connected machines.
 Swarm intelligence comes from mimicking nature, such as ants and bees, operates using a collective intelligence that is greater than any individual member of the swarm.
-Swarms are highly effective problem-solving groups, and own many advantages when facing the loss of individual members while still completing the task at hand, and makes the SI is desirable for a huge number of application in the future.
+Swarms are highly effective problem-solving groups and own many advantages when facing the loss of individual members while still completing the task at hand, and makes the SI is desirable for a huge number of applications in the future.
 Dr. Guo’s speech will mainly focus on the introduction about “swarm intelligence” from academic perspective, phased research and experiment result we had, and also the future development direction of “swarm intelligence” based on our understanding.

 Biography: Received his M.Sc. of Guidance Navigation & Control and Ph.D. of Aircraft Design in Beihang University, China.
 He is now the CTO of AOSSCI Co.
 Ltd., the chief researcher of TIFO Institute.
 Dr. Xue is specialized in guidance navigation and control for entry vehicle, helicopter and VTOL aircraft, and now mainly focuses on the research of intelligent technology especially for “Swarm Intelligence”.